Sergey Shcherbakov: Murders

 Shcherbakov soon really lost sexual interest in surrounding women.
 In 1985, he committed a series of murders.
 The killer attacked the victims mainly in the dark, killing them with blows from a hammer (in one case, he also used a wire to strangle, in others he stabbed the victim, but she survived).
 Shcherbakov wore a hammer in his trouser pocket or carried it in a pram (in this case, the killer told his wife that he was transporting building materials for an extension of the house).
 He initially did not rape his victims, but then began doing it.
 In the mid-1980s, the Leninsk-Kuznetsky private sector was very poorly lit, which made it easier for the criminal to commit his attacks.

-Shcherbakov committed the first murder on May 7, in the area of School No. 10.
+Shcherbakov committed the first murder on 7 May, in the area of School No. 10.
 The victim was 27-year-old pregnant woman Tatiana Berdyugina.
-She was in the pathology department of the local hospital for the preservation of her fetus, but was released for the May holidays.
+She was in the pathology department of the local hospital for the preservation of her fetus but was released for the May holidays.
 At the murder scene, only a matchbox with a spot of blood was found.
 After the murder of Berdyugina, reinforced police patrols took the streets of Leninsk-Kuznetsky.
 Night raids were organized, with law enforcement officers acting as bait for the criminal.

 A tailor's wife named Vera Chulyukova became Shcherbakov's second victim.
 The murderer assassinated the victim a few meters from her house, hitting her on the head several times with a hammer.
 He also took 10 rubles and personal items from Chulyukova, including two bags.
 The victim regained consciousness, however, this was noticed by the killer who was planning on leaving the scene, instead returning and finishing the job.
-When the ambulance took Chulyukova, she was still alive, but died the following week.
+When the ambulance took Chulyukova, she was still alive but died the following week.
 The victim left behind a young daughter.
 Elena Korshunova, who lived nearby, had witnessed the murder.
 She heard a scream coming from Chulyukova's house and looked out of the window.
-Thanks to the street light and shadows, she noticed on the wall of the neighboring house, lit by a lantern, a figure hitting another one on the head with a hammer, then dragging it on the ground.
+Thanks to the street light and shadows, she noticed on the wall of the neighbouring house, lit by a lantern, a figure hitting another one on the head with a hammer, then dragging it onto the ground.